Spring Home Maintenance Checklist: 8 To-Dos from Hedge

 While you're on your ladder working to clear your gutters, give your roof a once-over, scanning for damage.
 Look out for loose shingles and make sure to check out your chimney.
 Also, keep an eye out for debris that could eventually clog the very gutters you've just cleaned.

 If you notice any issues, we recommend you contact a professional to schedule roof maintenance.

 7: Seal holes and cracks

 Winter's harsh conditions can take a toll on your home's exterior.
 Keep warm air in (and small animals and bugs out) by sealing holes and cracks.
 If the crack is small enough, a spray can of foam can do the trick.
 Anything larger, however, will typically need to be handled by a professional.

 Don't forget your windows and doors.
 Inspect the area around each, paying close attention to the caulking, which can dry out over time.
 Poorly caulked windows and doors can lead to higher heating and cooling bills, as well as issues like water intrusion.
 Find tips on caulking your windows here.

 As spring turns to summer, you'll likely need to use your outdoor faucets and sprinklers more and more.
 Now is the perfect time to check that they're in working order.
 Run your hoses and sprinklers to test the water velocity.
 If it's more like a drip, you might need to call in a professional.

 So you've completed the checklist... now what?
-For a small fee, you can chat one-on-one with a Hedge home expert.
+We recommend chatting with a Hedge home expert.
 They'll recommend additional maintenance tasks and address any questions or concerns you have.
 For more information on this and other Hedge home maintenance services, click here.